gRoussac/rustSDK/README.md

 $ make build
 ```

 will create a `pkg` and `pkg-nodejs` cointaining the typescript interfaces.
-You can find more details about building the with wasm-pack in the [wasm-pack documention](https://rustwasm.github.io/docs/wasm-pack/commands/build.html).
+You can find more details about building the sdk for javascript with wasm-pack in the [wasm-pack documention](https://rustwasm.github.io/docs/wasm-pack/commands/build.html).

 This folders will contain a wasm binary, a JS wrapper file, typescript types definitions, and a package.json file that you can load in your proper project.